Imaginary Geometry I: Interacting SLEs

 The light cone construction of $\SLE_{16/\kappa}$ processes described in the statement of Theorem~\ref{thm::lightconeroughstatement} includes what is known as \emph{Duplantier duality} or \emph{$\SLE$ duality} --- that the outer boundary of an $\SLE_{16/\kappa}$ process is equal in law to a kind of $\SLE_\kappa$ process.
-This was proven in certain special cases by Zhan \cite{ZHAN_DUALITY_1,ZHAN_DUALITY_2} and Dub\'edat \cite{DUB_DUAL}.
-Theorem~\ref{thm::lightconeroughstatement} provides a very general version of this duality.
+This was proven in certain cases by Zhan \cite{ZHAN_DUALITY_1,ZHAN_DUALITY_2} and Dub\'edat \cite{DUB_DUAL}.
+Theorem~\ref{thm::lightconeroughstatement} provides a more general version of this duality.
 It shows that the law of the right boundary of any $\SLE_{16/\kappa}(\ul{\rho}')$ process $\eta'$ from $\infty$ to $0$ in $\h$ is given by the flow line of angle $-\tfrac{\pi}{2}$ in the same imaginary geometry.
 Analogously, the law of the left boundary of any $\SLE_{16/\kappa}(\ul{\rho}')$ process $\eta'$ is given by the flow line of angle $\tfrac{\pi}{2}$ in the same imaginary geometry.

 We can also compute the conditional law of $\eta'$ given either $\eta_L$ or $\eta_R$.
 These results are described in more detail in Section~\ref{subsubsec::light_cone_general}.
-(One version of this statement also appears in \cite[Section 8]{DUB_PART}, where it is called ``strong duality''.)
+(One version of this statement also appears in \cite[Section~8]{DUB_PART}, where it is called ``strong duality''.)
 We will also describe the law of $\eta'$ conditioned on the boundaries of the portions of $\eta'$ traced before and after $\eta'$ hits a given boundary point.
 This result will be of particular interest to us in a subsequent work, in which we will prove the time reversal symmetry of $\SLE_{16/\kappa}$ processes when $\kappa \in (2,4)$ (so that $16/\kappa \in (4,8)$).